gorenje/millieons.org/w/cuckoo.md

 We live in a astonishingly conscious world, a world filled with distractions.
 Advertising, news, scandal and social media all vier for our conscious attention.
 We are robbed of the quiet, contemplative moments to allow us to listen and experience the unconscious.
 We are being robbed of [profound boredom](https://www.bath.ac.uk/announcements/social-media-may-prevent-users-from-reaping-creative-rewards-of-profound-boredom-new-research/) which leads to creativity.

 We find it hard to reach the unconscious, the instinctive wisdom that underlies our human existence.
-Our instinctive existence is denied its true influence on our being.
+Our instinctive selves is denied its true influence on our being.
 The conscious has become the screaming child, constantly attempting to get our attention, constantly entertaining us with trivialities.
 Distracting us from the fundamental goal we set ourselves: happiness.
 However as with our children, we love our conscious to the detriment of ourselves.

 Happiness is the goal of each and everyone of us.
 Happiness takes many forms, be it emotional, financial or possessional.
 The highest form of happiness is not the spiritual nor the financial, it is the inner happiness, the inner happiness with oneself.

 Ultimate happiness can solely be reached from within oneself.
 No external influence will light the flame of eternal internal happiness.
 This simple message is the commonality that unites many if not all spiritual belief systems.
 Unfortunately not all belief systems explain how to get there nor do they wish their followers to reach this state since it would dissolve the dependency that believers have to that belief system.

-The Church of Uckoo teaches this splendidly ironic twistification of faith but does not provide a step-by-step guide to reaching inner happiness.
+The Church of Uckoo points this splendidly ironic twistification of faith out and additional does not provide a step-by-step guide for reaching inner happiness.
 Not because the Church of Uckoo does not wish to share, the Church of Uckoo knows that each path, each journey is for each individual to take - on their own.
-The Church of Uckoo and its founders can only speak of their own journeys but cannot apply that journey to others.
+The Church of Uckoo and its founders can only speak of their own journeys but cannot guarantee that application by others will help them on their journey.

 As lonely as this might sound, it is joyous and liberating to be your own God on your own path in your own world.
-Remember: the Church of Uckoo is only a signpost on that path.
+Remember: the Church of Uckoo is solely a signpost not an accomodation on your journey.

 **Will the conscious ever become more than the unconscious?**

 Unless we continuously recall our memories which the unconscious has stored away for us.
 Only if we consciously move our muscles when we take a cup to drink could the conscious challenge the unconscious it is abilities.
 Our conscious will remain the overview, the summary of our existence, the alternative would mean being overwhelmed by our own experiences of our existence.

 We continually create machines in our own image.
 Cars, in their simplest forms have a steering wheel, breaks and an accelerator.
 The rest, the motor, the oil, the petrol are all abstracted away so that we are not overwhelmed by the experience of driving a car.
-We do not actively think of pumping gas into the engine, actively think of cooling the engine using the water in a radiator.
+We do not actively think of injecting gas into the engine, nor actively think of cooling the engine using the water from the radiator.
 All these activities of making an car move have been abstracted away from us.
-In truth we are so completely and utterly unaware of the works of a car that we can listen to the radio and talk while driving.
+In truth we are so completely and utterly unaware of the workings of a car that we can listen to the radio and talk while driving.

 The exact workings of a mobile phone is known by - most probably - no single living person, yet we are all comfortable with using a mobile phone.
 The complexity is abstracted away.

 And so it is with our existence, the unconscious is the abstraction of reality, our conscious is the window through which we view our existence and reality.
 Imagine walking through a house, looking through the windows.
-Each perspective from each window is a constituent of the complexity outside.
+Each perspective from each window is a constituent of the complexity outside, never the whole.
 So it is with the conscious.

 ## Teaching: Dissonance